Import Excel to DataGridView and Modify or Add new Data to Excel using C# and Vb.Net

 The Method ProcessCmdKey()

 This method is used to handle keys.
-Usually, when you press the Enter key on a DataGridView cell, it would go to the next row.
+Usually, when you press the "Enter" key on a DataGridView cell, it would go to the next row.
 The cursor Moves vertically down.
-Using this method I’ll override the Enter keys default behavior and convert it to Tab key (function), which moves the cursor horizontally that is, the cursor moves to the next cell.
+I can "override" the Enter keys default behavior using this method and convert it to Tab key (function), which moves the cursor horizontally that is, the cursor moves to the next cell.

 Using ProcessCmdKey to Override Enter Key in WinForms